xmos/lib_sw_pll/doc/rst/sw_pll.rst

    Basic PLL Block Diagram

-xcore-ai devices have on-chip a secondary PLL sometimes called the Application (App) PLL.
-This PLL multiplies the clock from the on-board crystal source and has a fractional register allowing very fine control over the multiplication and division ratios under software.
+xcore-ai devices have on-chip a secondary PLL sometimes known as the Application PLL.
+This PLL multiplies the clock from the on-board crystal source and has a fractional register allowing very fine control over the multiplication and division ratios from software.

 However, it does not support an external reference clock input and so cannot natively track and lock to an external clock reference.
 This software PLL module provides a set of scripts and firmware which enables the provision of an input reference clock which, along with a control loop, allows tracking of the external reference over a certain range.
+It also provides a lower level API to allow tracking of virtual clocks rather than physical signals.

 There are two types of PLL, or specifically Digitally Controlled Oscillators (DCO), supported in this library.

 LUT based DCO
 .............

-The LUT based DCO allows a discrete set of fractional settings resulting in a number of frequency steps.
+The LUT based DCO allows a discrete set of fractional settings resulting in a fixed number of frequency steps.
-The LUT is pre-computed table which provides a set of monotonic increasing register settings.
-The LUT based DCO requires very low compute allowing it to typically be run in a sample based loop at audio frequencies such as 48kHz or 44.1kHz.
-It does require two bytes per LUT entry.
-It provides reasonable jitter performance suitable for voice or entry level HiFi.
+The LUT is pre-computed table which provides a set of monotonic increasing frequency register settings.
+The LUT based DCO requires very low compute allowing it to be run in a sample-based loop at audio frequencies such as 48kHz or 44.1kHz.
+It required two bytes per LUT entry.
+It provides reasonable jitter performance suitable for voice or entry level Hi-Fi.

 .. figure:: ./images/lut_pll.png
    :width: 100%